ioa-maellak/devbox/README.md

 time) and then will provision the guest server automatically according to `playbook.yml`.

+To login to the server use `vagrant ssh`.

-To get additional vagrant options you can use the `vagrant` command on the directory that you cloned your repository.
+If you make changes to the `Vagrantfile` use `vagrant reload` to reload the configuration.
+To get additional vagrant options use the `vagrant` command in the directory that you cloned your repository.

+If you make changes to `playbook.yml` or any other ansible file reprovision the server using `vagrant provision`.

 The guest server will automotically be configured as a LAMP server utilising the following sotfware: